mbakhoff/class-generator/readme.md

 The application uses the standard maven directory layout.
 The code is in *src/main/java* and resources are in *src/main/resources*.
 When the application is packaged by maven, the resources are automatically included in the resulting jar file.
+When running a maven application from the ide, both the compiled classes and the resources folder are included in the classpath.

 1. clone this github repository and open it in the ide.
-2. implement ClassGenerator#getStream so that the template.txt is loaded from the classpath.
+2. implement ClassGenerator#getStream so that the template.txt is loaded from the classpath using ClassLoader#getResourceAsStream.
 3. open the command line and navigate to the project.
-4. run *mvn clean package* (this will compile the code and package the jar).
+4. run *mvn clean package*.
+   this will compile the code and package the jar into the *target* directory.
 5. run the *generator.ClassGenerator* from command line. the classpath should contain the class-generator jar from *target* and commons-io from *target/dependency*.
+6. change ClassGenerator#getStream so that Class#getResourceAsStream is used.
+   don't forget to rebuild the application after changing the code.